- The most complete and versatile Java library for Secure Remote Password authentication

 - A mutually trusted third party is not required.

 The Secure Remote Password protocol was devised by Tom Wu during his work at Stanford University.
-Details, papers and a reference implementation can be found on the Stanford SRP page.
-The wikipedia SRP article has good introductory information.
+He maintains a web page with academic papers on SRP and links to RFCs and implementations.
+Another good source of information is the wikipedia SRP article.

 The most complete and versatile SRP-6a Java library